 # For getting the total number of the data rows totalrow <- GA.list$totalResults

-Storing the Google analytics response data in R dataframe object which is more appropriate to data visualization and data modeling in R
+Storing the Google Analytics response data in R dataframe object which is more appropriate for data visualization and data modeling in R

 # Splitting the ga_matrics to vectors metrics_vec <- unlist(strsplit(ga_matrics,split=',')) # Splitting the ga_dimensions to vectors dimension_vec <-unlist(strsplit(ga_dimensions,split=',')) # To splitting the columns name from string object(dimension_vec) ColnamesDimension <- gsub('ga:','',dimension_vec) # To splitting the columns name from string object(metrics_vec) ColnamesMetric <- gsub('ga:','',metrics_vec) # Combining dimension and metric column names to col_names col_names <- c(ColnamesDimension,ColnamesMetric) colnames(finalres) <- col_names # To convert the object GArows to dataframe type GA.DF <- as.data.frame(finalres)